 Tasmania: Bay of Fires Walk

-Tasmania, Australia's smallest and only island state, is a place of great contrasts.
+Tasmania, Australia's smallest and only island state, is a place of extraordinary contrasts.
 From wild ocean beaches and lush rainforests to rugged mountains and delicate alpine moorlands, Tasmania is rich in history and beauty.
 At the edge of Mt.
-William National Park, the magnificent wilderness coastline known as the Bay of Fires, REI Adventures and Cradle Mountain Huts invite you to experience a Tasmanian hiking tour with dramatic landscape, and a rich ecosystem abundant with wildlife.
-Led by knowledgeable, local Tasmanian guides, you'll explore both the fascinating beach environment and the rich diversity of the nearby woodlands.
-And at the Bay of Fires Lodge, offering superb accommodation in this pristine wilderness paradise, both solitude and comfort are within reach.
+William National Park, on the east coast of the island, a magnificent stretch of wilderness coastline is known, dramatically, as the Bay of Fires.

 Important Notice: Day 1 is the day you should plan to arrive at the meeting point for the trip.
 This may require departing your hometown one or more days in advance and traveling on an overnight flight.